oracle-samples/sample-serverless-saas-erp-dataload/README.md

 ## Troubleshooting

-- If things dont work, here are some [Troubleshooting tips for cloud functions](https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionstroubleshooting.htm) you can try.
+- If things dont work, here are some [troubleshooting tips for Oracle Cloud Functions](https://docs.cloud.oracle.com/en-us/iaas/Content/Functions/Tasks/functionstroubleshooting.htm) you can try.

 - The Oracle Cloud Functions are configured to emit logging info using standard system logging, this can be useful when debugging the functions.
 This logging can be either retrieved in OCI Logging or you can use a 3rd party remote syslogurl logging service.
-OCI Logging is installed/configured by default , if you want to use a 3rd party system like [papertrail](https://papertrailapp.com/) then setup the remote logging using the following command.
+OCI Logging is installed/configured by default , if you want to use a 3rd party system like [Papertrail](https://papertrailapp.com/) then setup the remote logging using the following command.

   `fn update app Serverless_Integration --syslog-url <syslogurl>`

-- For more information see this blog article by the development organisation [https://blogs.oracle.com/developers/simple-serverless-logging-for-oracle-function](https://blogs.oracle.com/developers/simple-serverless-logging-for-oracle-functions)
+- For more information see this [blog article](https://blogs.oracle.com/developers/simple-serverless-logging-for-oracle-functions) written by the Oracle OCI development organisation where they explain how to setup logging for Oracle Cloud Functions.

 ## Enhancing the sample